 Recently, I have done some research on the fact that they are not pressure canned.
-I am not a food safety expert, by any means.
+I am not a food safety expert.

 I have to say that the ones that are stored in the refrigerator have retained more of their vibrant color as opposed to the ones that are in the basement.

-I opened a jar of the peppers that I canned for this post a few weeks ago, and they are still perfect!
+I opened a jar of the peppers that I canned for this post a few weeks ago, two years after canning them and they are still perfect!

 Contains affiliate links, for full disclosure, see FTC Disclosure, here.

 Other Delicious Pickling Recipes

 - pickled onion

 - candied jalepenos

 Don’t forget to sign up to my newsletter, so that you don’t miss any new recipes!
 Only 1 email per week, on Fridays.
 Sign up form is below!